Getting Started with nycOpenData

 #> <chr>

-#> 1 BROOKLYNWe successfully created our dataset that contains the 50 most recent requests regarding the NYPD in the borough Brooklyn.
+#> 1 BROOKLYNWe successfully created our dataset that contains the 50 requests regarding a Sedan in the borough Brooklyn.

 Mini analysis